tale-toul/ocp-gitops/README.md

-# GITOPS CONFIGURATION FOR OPENSHIFT 4 CLUSTERS
+# GITOPS CONFIGURATION FOR OPENSHIFT 4

+## Running the demo

-## Setting up the demo
+### Setting up the ansible manager host

-This instructions have been tested from a RHEL 8.7 host against an OCP 4.14 cluter.
+This instructions have been tested on RHEL 8.7 and on Fedora 38 against an OCP 4.14 cluter.

-Access as cluster admin to an Openshift 4 cluster is required.
+A cluster admin user to access the Openshift 4 cluster is needed.

 Ansible is required.
-The following command install ansible and the required associated packages:
+The following command installs ansible and the required associated packages:
 ```
 $ sudo dnf install ansible
 ```
-In RHEL 8.7 system that has been used, ansible uses python 3.9 but most of the python packages are for version 3.6
+In RHEL 8.7, ansible uses python 3.9 but most of the python packages are for version 3.6.
+This does not happen in other operating systems, so you probably don't need to apply this changes.
 ```
 $ ansible --version
 ansible [core 2.13.3]